-- Each PF will commit to a compulsory intersectoral secondment (lasting 2-6 months) with NOVEL partners that include e.g., ecosystems, companies, hospitals/healthcare organizations or patient advocacy organizations. - Additional optional secondments (2-6 months): a) an extension of the cross-sectoral secondment in the same organization or in a new one, b) academic secondment to another university or research institution in Finland or abroad or c) interdisciplinary internal secondment to another than their primary hosting research group within UEF. - Short visits (1-4 weeks): learning professional, collaborative, entrepreneurial and business skills and building international, national, and regional networks with academics and stakeholders.
+- Each postdoctoral researcher will commit to a compulsory intersectoral secondment (lasting 2-6 months) with NOVEL partners that include e.g., health ecosystems, companies, hospitals/healthcare organizations and patient advocacy organizations. - Additional optional secondments (2-6 months) that can be: a) an extension of the intersectoral secondment in the same organization or in a new one, b) academic secondment to another university or research institution in Finland or abroad or c) interdisciplinary internal secondment to another than their primary hosting research group within UEF. - Short visits (1-4 weeks): learning professional, collaborative, entrepreneurial and business skills and building international, national, and regional networks with academics and stakeholders.

-During secondments and short visits, researchers will work on their research project under the supervision of a co-supervisor from the hosting organization, benefit from knowledge and networks, and utilize their infrastructure.
+During secondments and short visits, postdoctoral researchers will work on their research project under the supervision of a co-supervisor from the hosting organization, benefit from their knowledge and networks, and utilize their infrastructure.